Transfer / Exchange / Visiting Students

 - Set up your Vassar email.
 Your Vassar username and activation code, as well as instructions on activating your Vassar Account, are available in your status portal.
 Your Vassar email account can be accessed at mail.google.com or from any Google login prompt; log in with your full email address and password.
 Your email address will be your username followed by @vassar.edu (i.e, email@example.com).
 For more information, please visit the Computing, IDs & Phones FAQ.
 If you have questions or require assistance, you may contact the CIS Service Desk at firstname.lastname@example.org or call (845) 437-7224 during normal business hours.

 - Request a copy of your most-recent transcripts to be sent to the Vassar College Office of Admission.
 We need an official copy of your transcript, including the most recent semester’s grades, on file at Vassar to finalize registration for first-semester courses and to receive transfer credits.
-All final transcripts should be sent to Office of Admissions.
+All final transcripts should be sent to Office of Admission.

 - If you have AP and/or IB credit, request that a copy of the transcript from the original testing service be sent to Vassar College, Office of the Dean of Studies, as soon as possible.
 See the section on “Pre-Matriculation Credits” for the addresses of the testing services and more information.